sydney-machine-learning/LSTM-COVID-19-India/README.md

 # deeplearning_COVID
-Deep learning with LSTMs for long-term COVID forecasting in India
+We used three types of LSTMs for long term COVID-19 forecasting in India along with uncertainity analysis and 60 day ahead prediction of COVID-19 cases for India.
+We also used univariate and multivariate approaches to solve the task and compare results for 2 Indian states.